My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 • Site performance tracking from the dashboard’s built-in analytics

 Additionally, you can integrate your GoDaddy website with in-person sales.
-Once you’ve bought a GoDaddy Poynt Card Reader, which cost $99 each, this device will allow enable you to start accepting payments from anywhere, be it your brick-in-mortar store or market stall.
-Just be aware that its in-person transaction fees are 2.5% + 0¢ per sale.
+Once you’ve bought a GoDaddy Poynt Card Reader, which cost $99 each, you can start accepting payments from anywhere, be it your bricks-and-mortar store or a market stall.
+Just be aware that its in-person transaction fees are 2.3% per sale.

 7. What Support Is Available on GoDaddy?

 What happens when you get stuck?
-Well, GoDaddy offers a fair amount in regards to help and support for customers, including:
+GoDaddy offers a fair amount of help and support for customers, including:

-• 24/7 phone and live chat which is accessible from GoDaddy’s “Contact Us” page
+• 24/7 phone, text and live chat which is accessible from GoDaddy’s “Contact Us” page

 • Social media messaging, with GoDaddy’s business chat available from the official Instagram account